avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

   * The `ACP224FeeManagerPrecompile` can be activated before the Helicon upgrade, but will operate in a pending state.
 The old fee mechanism and `FeeManagerPrecompile` remain active until Helicon, at which point they are automatically disabled.
 * Should we use `targetGas` in genesis/chain config as an optional field signaling whether the chain config should have a precedence over the validator preferences?
 * Similarly above, should we have a toggle in `ACP224FeeManager` precompile to give control to validators for `targetGas`?
+  * Not required as disabling the `ACP224FeeManagerPrecompile` will give control to validators for `targetGas`.

 * Calculation of `K` from `TimeToDouble` introduces an extra step of binary search to determine the closest integer solution for `K`.
 While it is not a significant performance concern, it is a bit of extra complexity.
 Should we just store the `K` value and use it directly instead of `TimeToDouble`?

 ## Acknowledgements